PrefectHQ/prefect/docs/concepts/logs.md

 Prefect enables you to log a variety of useful information about your flow and task runs, capturing information about your workflows for purposes such as monitoring, troubleshooting, and auditing.

-Prefect captures logs for your flow and task runs by default, even if you have not started a Orion API server with `prefect orion start`.
+Prefect captures logs for your flow and task runs by default, even if you have not started an Orion API server with `prefect orion start`.

 You can view and filter logs in the Orion UI, or access log records via the API or CLI.

-Prefect enables fine-grained customization of log levels for flows and tasks, including configurations for individual flow definitions and custom log handlers.
+Prefect enables fine-grained customization of log levels for flows and tasks, including configuration for default levels and log message formatting.

 ## Logging overview